manishborikar92/Song-Recognition-Bot-V2/README.md

 2. Share an Instagram link, YouTube link, video, audio, or voice message with the bot.
 3. Use `/search <song name, artist name>` command to search for a song.
 4. The bot will:
-   - Download the video.
+   - Download the video from link.
-   - Extract audio from the video.
+   - Send video to user.
    - Identify the song and share it with details.

 ---